Rolling Stone: False ivermectin story

 In September 2021, Rolling Stone picked up a story published by Oklahoma news outlet KFOR which claimed that so many people had been hospitalized due to ivermectin overdoses in Oklahoma that there was no room in intensive care units for other patients, including those with gunshot wounds.
 However, an Oklahoma hospital said in a statement that there was no shortage of beds due to ivermectin overdoses, and the doctor who had been interviewed by KFOR had not said that ivermectin cases were crowding out other patients, but the initial story and subsequent coverage had linked separate comments about ivermectin overdoses and scarce beds.
 CNN fact-checker Daniel Dale stated that Rolling Stone had "[run] an adaptation of the KFOR story without appearing to do sufficient research to make sure the local report was sound".
 Rolling Stone subsequently added an editor's note that retracted the core point of its story.

 Kyle Smith of National Review called Rolling Stones correction "so humiliating, it's a wonder the place doesn't shut its doors immediately, liquidate all assets, and deny that it ever existed."
 Robby Soave of Reason said that the correct story was "something Rolling Stone could have figured out on its own had the magazine bothered to contact any hospitals in Oklahoma, but alas."
 Alex Shephard of The New Republic wrote, "For mainstream and, particularly, liberal media this should be a stark reminder of the value of due diligence and checking sources.
 At the very least, make a phone call."

+Taylor Hawkins article

+In 2022, Rolling Stone published an article on the death of Foo Fighters drummer Taylor Hawkins, which was strongly criticized by Matt Cameron and Chad Smith, who were quoted in the article under the belief that it would be a "celebratory... retrospective."

+Claims of gatekeeping and exclusion

+The magazine has been criticized in the past for what critics say involves a history of excluding and minimizing women and POC in music In September 2023, in the wake of Jann Wenner's comments that woman and Black artists were not "articulate enough" nor "in the zeitgeist" of their time to merit attention in his book of interviews, commentators and critics brought up claims of a history of the magazine having not hired Black writers and Wenner's preference for covering white artists while excluding other acts, as well as criticism of the magazine's outsized influence on popular culture in doing so.
+In the wake of Wenner's comments, Joe Hagan, the author of the Wenner biography Sticky Fingers, wrote that the magazine and Wenner had been built on "not interviews, but transactions" with Wenner forming social relationships with music stars such as John Lennon, as well as the magazine under Wenner not looking to change with the music world, including downplaying emergent genres such as punk rock and hip hop early on.